So, you’ve decided to move to Australia.

 There are four parts to the test: Speaking, Writing, Listening, and Reading.
 There are twenty different question formats, ranging from multiple choices to essay writing and interpreting information.
 These questions are designed to test how proficient you are with English.

 PTE Academic assesses real-life, academic content, so you will hear excerpts from lectures and view graphs and charts.
 You will hear a range of accents in the test, from British and American to non-native speakers, so you will be exposed to the type of accents you will be encountering in everyday life.
-An important thing to keep in mind is that the scoring and assessment is automated and done by a computer program.
+An important thing to keep in mind is that the scoring and assessment are automated and done by a computer program.

 How one can apply it to getting a visa for Australia?

 The minimum requirement to apply for an Australian Permanent Residency Visa is to have Competent English.
 You can show that you have Competent English if you either:

 - achieve the relevant score in an English test from an approved English language test provider.
 You must have undertaken the test, no more than 3 years before you applied for your visa.

 As you may already know, the visa application for Australia is a points-based system.
 Depending on your case, you may need to work on getting additional points by achieving proficient or superior English.

-Below is the breakdown of the points you can earn for you visa application based on your PTE score.
+Below is the breakdown of the points you can earn for your visa application based on your PTE score.

 Booking the test is a straightforward process.
 The test can be booked online at the Pearson website.
 Simply enter your details, pick your dates and the closest center and then make the payment.

 Why PTE Academic instead of other English exams?